IBM/supply-chain-insights/README.md

 The file was saved!
 ```

-If we go to the file, we will see it's all on one line.
+If we go to the [output/getAllCustomer.json file](https://github.ibm.com/ibm-developer-emerging-tech/watson-supply-chain-insights/blob/master/output/getAllCustomers.json), we will see it's all on one line.
 Let's
 format it by selecting the line, right-clicking and selecting
 **format document**.
 If all went well, you should see a document
 with over 300 lines, something that looks a bit like the following: